rakus/gnome-shell-terminal-list/README.md

     array:string:<UUID1>,<UUID2>,...
 ```

-It is to be feared, that the Gnome-Terminal team will one day disallow
+If the search-provider will one day disallow searching with an empty string,
-searching with an empty string.
-Then this extension is toast.
+this extension is toast.

 ## License